 The final piece of any SR20DET build is an Engine Management System and custom tune.
 Along with an aftermarket ECU or EMS the addition of key sensors helps to keep the engine running strong and adds a layer of safety features when correctly calibrated in the ECU.

 While the stock ECU is a MAF based fuel system it has become common practice to convert to a modern MAP speed density based system.
-In addition to a MAP & AIT sensors utilizing a wide band knock sensor, flex fuel sensor and fuel pressure sensor found on modern production engines takes the SR20 to a new level of performance.
+In addition to a MAP & AIT sensors listed above utilizing a wide band knock sensor, flex fuel sensor and fuel pressure sensor found on modern production engines takes the SR20 to a new level of performance.

 - Flex Fuel Sensor kit with -6an fittings

 - AEM 150psi fuel pressure sensor (also great for oil pressure)

 A properly tuned ECU allows the engine to run reliably and efficiently make power under all conditions.
 An EMS also allows tuning flexibility for future modifications or updates.

 VTC – Variable timing cam (Nissan’s 20* variable intake cam timing)